-Anatomy of intervention, or Who and how unleashed the Civil War in the North of Russia
+The Anatomy of Intervention, or Who and How Unleashed the Civil War in Northern Russia

-The book provides a detailed and thorough examination of the complex and contradictory picture of the clash of interests and actions of various countries and military-political coalitions: Great Britain, Germany, Finland, the Entente and the Fourth Alliance in the North of Russia in the spring-summer of 1918.
-The Brest and Murmansk alternatives of the Soviet foreign policy and the struggle of various internal and external actors in and around the Murmansk region to realize their interests are revealed.
-The efforts of the Soviet government to balance and prevent the clash of opposing imperialist coalitions in the North of the country are examined.
+This book offers a detailed and comprehensive examination of the complex and contradictory picture of the clash of interests and actions between various countries and military-political coalitions in northern Russia in the spring and summer of 1918: Great Britain, Germany, Finland, the Entente, and the Quadruple Alliance.
+It reveals the Brest and Murmansk alternatives to Soviet foreign policy and the struggles of various internal and external actors in and around the Murmansk region to realize their interests.
+It examines the Soviet government's efforts to balance each other and prevent a clash between the opposing imperialist coalitions in the north.

-The influence of the Civil War in Finland on the situation in the Russian North is analyzed, the contribution of German troops to the achievement of the White Finns' victory in the war, their actions to create, with the help of Germany, a "great Finland from sea to sea" through the seizure of Russian territories; the commonalities and divergences of their interests are revealed.
+It analyzes the impact of the Finnish Civil War on the situation in the Russian North, the contribution of German troops to the White Finns' victory in the war, and their actions to create, with German assistance, a "Greater Finland from sea to sea" by seizing Russian territory.
+The commonalities and divergences of their interests are revealed.

-Military and political and diplomatic aspects of preparation and realization of the armed invasion of the Entente troops in Arkhangelsk, which meant the deployment of a large-scale Civil War in the North of Russia and the creation of the Northern Front by foreign troops.
-It is proved that the intervention of the Entente countries in order to realize a set of military-strategic, political, geopolitical and economic interests played a major role in unleashing the Civil War in this region of Russia.
+The military, political, and diplomatic aspects of the preparation and implementation of the armed invasion of Arkhangelsk by Entente forces are revealed, which signaled the outbreak of a large-scale civil war in Northern Russia and the creation of a Northern Front by foreign forces.
+It is demonstrated that the intervention of the Entente countries, aimed at realizing a complex set of military-strategic, political, geopolitical, and economic interests, played a major role in the outbreak of the Civil War in this region of Russia.

-The influence of the Civil War in Finland on the situation in the Russian North is analyzed, the contribution of German troops to the achievement of the White Finns' victory in the war, their actions to create, with the help of Germany, a "great Finland from sea to sea" through the seizure of Russian territories; the commonalities and divergences of their interests are revealed.
+It analyzes the impact of the Finnish Civil War on the situation in the Russian North, the contribution of German troops to the White Finns' victory in the war, and their actions to create, with German assistance, a "Greater Finland from sea to sea" by seizing Russian territory.
+The commonalities and divergences of their interests are revealed.

-Military and political and diplomatic aspects of preparation and realization of the armed invasion of the Entente troops in Arkhangelsk, which meant the deployment of a large-scale Civil War in the North of Russia and the creation of the Northern Front by foreign troops.
-It is proved that the intervention of the Entente countries in order to realize a set of military-strategic, political, geopolitical and economic interests played a major role in unleashing the Civil War in this region of Russia.
+The military, political, and diplomatic aspects of the preparation and implementation of the armed invasion of Arkhangelsk by Entente forces are revealed, which signaled the outbreak of a large-scale civil war in Northern Russia and the creation of a Northern Front by foreign forces.
+It is demonstrated that the intervention of the Entente countries, aimed at realizing a complex set of military-strategic, political, geopolitical, and economic interests, played a major role in the outbreak of the Civil War in this region of Russia.

 See also: